adjust/ios_adobe_extension/README.md

 * `Adjust AdGroup`
 * `Adjust Creative`

-## <a id="iae-sdk-frameworks"></a>Add iOS frameworks

-Adjust SDK is able to get additional information in case you link additional iOS frameworks to your app.
-Please, add following frameworks in case you want to enable Adjust SDK features based on their presence in your app and mark them as optional:

-- `AdSupport.framework` - This framework is needed so that SDK can access to IDFA value and (prior to iOS 14) LAT information.
-- `iAd.framework` - This framework is needed so that SDK can automatically handle attribution for ASA campaigns you might be running.
-- `AdServices.framework` - For devices running iOS 14.3 or higher, this framework allows the SDK to automatically handle attribution for ASA campaigns.
-It is required when leveraging the Apple Ads Attribution API.
-- `StoreKit.framework` - This framework is needed for access to `SKAdNetwork` framework and for Adjust SDK to handle communication with it automatically in iOS 14 or later.
-- `AppTrackingTransparency.framework` - This framework is needed in iOS 14 and later for SDK to be able to wrap user's tracking consent dialog and access to value of the user's consent to be tracked or not.

 ## <a id="iae-tracking"></a>Events tracking

 ### <a id="iae-track-event"></a>Track event

-You can use Adobe `[ACPCore trackAction:]` API for [`event tracking`][event-tracking].
+You can use Adobe `[ACPCore trackAction:]` API for [`event tracking`](https://docs.adjust.com/en/event-tracking).
 Suppose you want to track every tap on a button.
-To do so, you'll create a new event token in your [dashboard].
+To do so, you'll create a new event token in your [dashboard](https://dash.adjust.com/).
 Let's say that the event token is `abc123`.
 In your button's press handling method, add the following lines to track the click:

 ```objc
 // Objective-C